Amsterdam UMC, locatie VUmc

-The VU University Medical Centre (VUmc) is one of the leading academic centers in the Netherlands and focuses its core activities on healthcare, research and education.
+The Amsterdam UMC, location VUmc is one of the leading academic centers in the Netherlands and focuses its core activities on healthcare, research and education.
 VUmc increasingly adopts a multidisciplinary approach to care: consultation, diagnosis, and treatment plan can be completed in a single visit to the clinic or outpatient department.
 VUmc research is strongly translational: from bench to bedside to society.
 VUmc's studies focus on discovering, testing, implementing and disseminating new insights and on improving health care.

 The joint mission of VUmc